AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Fear, uncertainty, and discomfort are your compasses toward growth. — Celestine Chua
+> If anything is worth doing, do it with all your heart. — Buddha
 <!--END_SECTION:quote-->